|

 The overall appearance of the Tervuren is one of a well proportioned, muscular, beautiful dog.
 The skull is flat and is parallel to the muzzle.
 The eyes are small and almond shaped with an intense alert expression.
 The ears are triangular and erect and are set high on the head.
 The jaws are strong and the muzzle tapers to a black nose.
 The neck is strong and is carried proudly.
 The body is muscular and athletic looking with a deep chest and a slightly sloping topline.
 The legs are straight and are well boned and the tail is long and feathered.
 The coat is harsh and is medium to long with a dense, strong undercoat.
 The outer coat is straight and black tipped.
 This unique feature produces the characteristic black overlay of the coat.
 Coat colours range from warm fawn to fiery mahogany and russet red.
 All in all the Tervuren is an athletic looking dog that combines power and strength with natural beauty and elegance.

-Belgian Shepherd Tervueren K9 Obedience Dog Breed Summary:
+Belgian Shepherd Tervuren Dog Breed Summary:

-Like the other three Belgian Shepherd dogs, the Tervuren is seriously protective, intelligent and powerful.
-They need to be working and are used by the Police, Customs and Excise, Armed Forces and as guard dogs.
+Tervuerens need to be working and are used by the Police, Customs and Excise, Armed Forces and as guard dogs.

-As a family companion, this dog must be worked whether that takes the form of Dog Agility, Schutzhund or Dog Obedience Trials or a very imaginative owner.
+As a family companion, this dog must be worked whether that takes the form of Dog Agility, Schutzhund or Dog Obedience Trials or at the very least, a very imaginative owner with a strong focus in their daily life on dog obedience and dog training.

-All in all, the Tervuren Belgian Shepherd is a dog of high energy, excellent working instincts and an intelligent mind that is often hidden beneath the sheer beauty of this wonderful breed. |
+All in all, the Tervuren Belgian Shepherd is a dog of high energy, excellent working instincts and an intelligent mind that is often hidden beneath the sheer beauty of this wonderful breed.

 |